40 Under/Over 40

 Dr. Donald ’58 and Delores Blakey ’62

-Dr. Donald Blakey’s educational journey at then-Delaware State College began after a chance meeting led to a scholarship offer in Physical Education.
-At DSC, Blakey met his wife, Delores, on campus in his sophomore year and went on to graduate with a degree in Health and Physical Education in 1958.
-Delores completed her studies in Elementary Education in 1962.
-Following graduation, Blakey was the head baseball coach and an assistant football coach on campus.
-While working at DSC, he was also a commercial pilot and flew a 16-passenger Piper Navajo five days a week from Cheswold, DE, to White Plains, NY, as a daily commuter flight for General Foods and ILC Management.
-Blakey left DSC in 1959 and became the assistant principal at Caesar Rodney High School; he was later the assistant principal of Caesar Rodney Junior High and the Caesar Rodney School District’s supervisor of transportation.
-He was elected a Kent County Levy Court commissioner and in 2006 became a member of the State of Delaware House of Representatives representing the 34th District.
-Longtime supporters of their alma mater, today the Blakeys have three children, Donna, Denver and Dusty, seven grandchildren and three great-grandchildren, and still live in the Dover area.
+Dr. Donald Blakey’s educational journey at then-Delaware State College began after a chance meeting led to a scholarship offer to pursue a degree in physical education.
+At DSC, Blakey met his wife, Delores, on campus during his sophomore year; he graduate with a Bachelor’s Degree in Health and Physical Education in 1958.
+Delores completed her Bachelor’s Degree in Elementary Education in 1962.
+Following graduation, Dr. Blakey was the head baseball coach and an assistant football coach at DSC in addition to working as a commercial pilot.
+He flew a 16-passenger Piper Navajo five days a week from Cheswold, DE, to White Plains, NY, as a daily commuter flight for General Foods and ILC Management.
+He left DSC in 1959 and became the assistant principal at Caesar Rodney High School; he was later the assistant principal at Caesar Rodney Junior High and the Caesar Rodney School District’s supervisor of transportation.
+Dr. Blakey was elected Kent County Levy Court commissioner and in 2006 became a member of the State of Delaware House of Representatives, representing the 34th District.
+The Blakeys are longtime supporters of their alma mater.
+They have three children, Donna, Denver and Dusty, seven grandchildren and three great-grandchildren, and still live in the Dover area.